GuillaumeBAECHLER/CaptureTheEther/README.md

 > But how can we get the block of a pending transaction ? :thinking:

-Well, as transactions are stacked in a [txpool](https://github.com/ethereum/go-ethereum/wiki/Management-APIs#txpool), we don't know in which block they will be mined (we can bet that it will be added in the next pending block but we can't get the timestamp of it).
+Well, as transactions are stacked in a [txpool](https://github.com/ethereum/go-ethereum/wiki/Management-APIs#txpool), we don't know in which block they will be added (we can bet that it will be added in the next pending block but we can't get the timestamp of it, neither we can be sure to be added in the next block).

 Hopefully, when a contract makes an internal call to another contract, the block used in the internal call is the block of the main transaction.
-Knowing that, it is possible for us to call the `GuessTheNewRandomNumberChallenge` with the newly generated number.
+Knowing that, it is possible for us to call the `GuessTheNewRandomNumberChallenge` with the newly generated number by calling it with another contract.

 ```javascript
 pragma solidity ^0.4.21;